Camuti Consultation Service

 - Our hours of operation are Monday, Wednesday, and Friday from 10am - 12pm and 2pm - 4pm EST

-- Please contact our intake associate at (800-548-8937 or firstname.lastname@example.org) to supply the necessary information (medical history, pertinent lab data, images) to a consultant in preparation for a return call.
-To expedite this service, please feel free to fill out the Camuti Intake Form and provide it to the intake associate.
+- Please contact our intake associate at (800-548-8937 or email@example.com) to supply the necessary information (medical history, pertinent lab data, images) to a consultant in preparation for a return call.
+To expedite this service, please feel free to fill out the Camuti Intake Form, save it to your desktop, and provide it to the intake associate at the above email address.

 - A consultant will contact you within 48 hours of your call